X-ray Magnetic Circular Dichroism in Altermagnetic $\alpha$-MnTe

 Recent theoretical studies have identified magnetic crystals with unconventional characteristics.
 On one hand, the crystal symmetries generate a compensated antiparallel magnetic order.
 On the other hand, they enable time-reversal ($\cal{T}$) symmetry breaking linear responses, such as the anomalous Hall effect (AHE) \cite{Smejkal22b,Smejkal22a,Smejkal20,Samanta20,Naka20,Reichlova21,Hayami21,Mazin21,Betancourt23,Naka22} or charge-spin conversion effects \cite{Smejkal22a,Naka19,Gonzalez-Hernandez21,Naka21,Ma21,Smejkal22c,Smejkal22}, and strongly spin-polarized electronic band structures \cite{Smejkal22a,Smejkal20,Ahn19,Hayami19,Yuan20,Yuan21,Hayami20,Reichlova21,Smejkal22,Mazin21,Liu22,Jian23}.
-Theoretical predictions have gone beyond the previously established notion in which these $\cal{T}$-symmetry breaking phenomena originate from a magnetization in ferromagnets, or from a non-collinear order of spins on certain lattices of magnetic atoms \cite{Smejkal22b}. {\em Ab initio} calculations in RuO$_2$ or MnTe have identified large non-relativistic spin splittings in the band-structure reaching an $\sim$~eV scale \cite{Smejkal22a,Smejkal20,Ahn19,Betancourt23}.
-In contrast to ferromagnets, and in line with the vanishing net magnetization in these compensated collinear magnets, the sign of the spin splitting alternates across the band structure.
-The alternating spin polarization in both real-space crystal structure and momentum-space electronic structure suggested the term altermagnetism \cite{Smejkal22a,Smejkal22}.

-Prompted by the theory predictions, the AHE has already been experimentally observed and ascribed to the altermagnetic order in RuO$_2$ or MnTe \cite{Feng22,Betancourt23}.
-The predictions of strong spin currents, opening the prospect of robust writing and readout mechanisms in stray-field-free ultra-fast memory devices \cite{Smejkal22a,Gonzalez-Hernandez21,Shao21,Smejkal22c,Smejkal22}, have been supported by initial experiments in RuO$_2$ \cite{Bose22,Bai22,Karube22}.
+Theoretical predictions have gone beyond the customary notion that these phenomena originate from finite magnetization in ferromagnets, or from non-collinear magnetic order on certain lattices \cite{Smejkal22b}. {\em Ab initio} calculations in collinear magnets have identified large non-relativistic spin splittings in the band structure (reaching $\sim$~eV in RuO$_2$ or MnTe \cite{Smejkal20,Ahn19,Betancourt23}) which have subsequently been confirmed by photoemission spectroscopy~\cite{Krempasky23}.
+Together with experimental observation of AHE in RuO$_2$ or MnTe \cite{Feng22,Betancourt23} these are hallmarks of altermagnetism~\cite{Smejkal22a}.
+Also, predictions of strong spin currents, opening the prospect of robust writing and readout mechanisms in stray-field-free ultra-fast memory devices \cite{Smejkal22a,Gonzalez-Hernandez21,Shao21,Smejkal22c,Smejkal22}, have been supported by initial experiments in RuO$_2$ \cite{Bose22,Bai22,Karube22}.